shillontheroad/makers-jam/CONTRIBUTING.md

 # Lines of Inquiry
 * The development of a webmaker profile inspires, motivates and focuses the work of educators
-* Add some info on *why* people should read your contributor guidelines and *what* they are.
 * A MakersJam open kit provides a creative and tactile approach to the development of web literacy skills supporting educators build capacity for learners to write, read and participate on the web
 * A primary manifesto for web literacy in schools, raises awareness to protect the health of the open web providing a launchpad for integration a local, national and global level.

 # Essential Questions
 1. What are the key attributes of a webmaker?
-2. What are essential items for a MakersJam kit bag to kickstart a MakerSpace in a school?
+2. What essential items would go into a MakersJam kit bag, to kickstart a MakerSpace in a school?
 3. How can web literacy education be provided for trainee teachers?
-4. How can we market maker residencies to support schools grow a web maker mindset?
+4. How can maker educator residencies support schools grow a webmaker mindset?

+# We have Mozilla Clubs and Campus Clubs - What if we created a Mozilla School?
+What would it look like?

 Roadmap, Milestones & Projects coming soon!